chrismatix/uv-pex-monorepo/README.md

 ![build](https://github.com/chrismatix/uv-pex-monorepo/actions/workflows/release.yaml/badge.svg)

 This repository contains an example of a monorepo setup using uv and pex for building python executables.
-The docker builds are handled with Earthly, but could be easily replaced with plain Dockerfiles.

 ## Motivation